Websites with Nginx on Fedora 14

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide has been deprecated and is no longer being maintained.

 Nginx is a lightweight and high performance HTTP web server designed with the purpose of delivering large amounts of static content quickly and with efficient use of system resources.
 In contrast to the Apache HTTP server that uses a threaded or process-oriented approach to handling requests, nginx uses an asynchronous event-driven model which can provide more predictable performance under load.

-It is assumed that you have followed our getting started guide.
+It is assumed that you have followed our Setting Up and Securing a Compute Instance guide.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 You should be logged into your Linode as the “root” user before proceeding.

 Set the Hostname

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly:

 The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).

 Nginx is included in the Fedora software repositories.
 While using this method to install nginx will leave you with a working web server, it is not the preferred method for installing nginx.
 Nevertheless, if you want to install in this manner, use the process that follows.